 Remediation efforts at this site required the delineation of wetlands and ecological resources to minimize and compensate for impacts.
-Subsequently, a wetland delineation was performed, permitting
+Subsequently, wetland delineation was performed; permitting documents were prepared for submittal to the USCOE and Town, which included the preparation of approximately 2 acres of compensatory wetlands to be established after remediation was completed.